unisonweb/unison/unison-src/transcripts/delete.output.md

 .> delete foo

-  🆕

-  Here's what's changed after the delete:

-  - Deletes:
+  Removes:

-    foo
+    1. foo : Nat

-  Tip: You can always `undo` if this wasn't what you wanted.
+  Tip: You can use `undo` or `reflog` to undo this change.

 .> delete Foo

-  🆕

-  Here's what's changed after the delete:

-  - Deletes:
+  Removes:

-    Foo
+    1. type Foo

-  Tip: You can always `undo` if this wasn't what you wanted.
+  Tip: You can use `undo` or `reflog` to undo this change.

 .> delete Foo.Foo

-  🆕

-  Here's what's changed after the delete:

-  - Deletes:

-    Foo.Foo
+  Removes:

+    1. Foo.Foo : Nat -> #d97e0jhkmd

-  Tip: You can always `undo` if this wasn't what you wanted.
+  Tip: You can use `undo` or `reflog` to undo this change.

 ```
 How about an ambiguous term?